 Jerry White (English and Theatre): European interests focus on Ireland, Scandinavia and Switzerland.
 He is also interested in trans-Atlantic comparisons, especially with Quebec and the Caribbean.
 He is currently working on a book-length study of 20th century Irish literature in English and Irish, a series of articles on Catalan filmmakers that may or may not turn into a book, and on Icelandic cinema.
 He dreams of someday writing histories of Swiss cinema and of the Gaeltacht Civil Rights Movement of the 1960s-70s.

 Julia M. Wright (English): Interested in the various forms of nationalism to emerge in the late 18th and 19th centuries.
 Much of her recent work has examined Ireland in a European context, and she is currently examining the literary figure of the “stateless soldier,” the meritorious Irishman who cannot serve his own country’s military because of English domination and so works, in exile, for other countries.
 She is also interested in the representation of European conspiracy in British popular writing in the late 19th century.

-Ruben Zaiotti (Political Science): Research focuses on the European Union's Foreign Policy and Justice and Home affairs, with particular emphasis on issues of security, border control and migration.
+Ruben Zaiotti (Political Science): Is Director of the JMEUCE and Jean Monnet Chair in Public Diplomacy.
+His research focuses on the European Union's Foreign Policy and Justice and Home affairs, with particular emphasis on issues of security, border control and migration.
 He is currently working on two research projects.
 The first examines the ongoing cooperation between the European Union, the United States and Canada over issues of justice and home affairs and its impact on the diffusion of policies and practices across the Atlantic.
 The second looks at the European Union attempts to establish a common foreign policy and its implications for the EU's quest to become a coherent and autonomous actor in world affairs.